gnosischain/documentation/docs/about/overview/why-gnosis-chain.md

 - A People-run Network
   - Lower the price of running a validator so that as many people around the globe can run one (vs Ethereum)
   - Vision: run a node in every country
+  - Decentralization is very important
+  - Working towards a more equitable token distribution: there are some projects where Jump has 70% of all tokens
 - Expanding access
   - Commit to work with EF to fund developer and user education efforts in emerging markets
   - Cheap, mostly empty blocks allows for devs in emerging markets to play with cheap transactions on an interface which mostly looks and feels like Ethereum